Watch SJCC's Official Centennial Ceremony

-In 2021 San José City College (SJCC) will celebrate 100 years as a symbol of hope for students and an innovative leader in providing educational and career pathways to generations of families living in California's third-largest city.
+In 2021 San José City College (SJCC) celebrated 100 years as a symbol of hope for students and an innovative leader in providing educational and career pathways to generations of families living in California's third-largest city.

 SJCC has built a legacy of educational and institutional excellence by adapting to the rapid changes that have transformed the Valley of Hearts Delight into Silicon Valley, a major driver of the state, national, and global economies.